yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/lab/README.md

 # LAB: Classes, Inheritance, Functional Programming

 ## Before you begin
-Refer to *Getting Started* in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup instructions
+Refer to *Getting Started* in the [lab submission instructions]((../../../reference/submission-instructions/labs/README.md)) for complete setup instructions

 ### Getting Started: Objects and Classes
 In the `objects` folder, there is a full implementation of a Car and Motorcycle object created using a constructor function, with an index.js file that you can use to visually play with the objects as well as tests.